 - a list of activities authorised to be carried out under the license or registration

 Members of the public should only engage business operators and individuals who are appropriately licensed or registered for the activity they are undertaking.

 It should be noted that persons who have applied for a licence and/or registration under the Mutual Recognition Act 1992 or the Trans-Tasman Mutual Recognition Act 1997 may not appear on the register.
-Applications under either of these two acts may take up to 28 days to appear.
+Applications under either of these two acts may take a number of weeks to appear.